Charles Criner, the Heart & Soul of His Lithography Art

 I cannot speak highly enough of his talents and we are the proud owners of several of his lithographs which we highly treasure.

 Knowing something about Charles Criner’s childhood days, his work history and his student days to the current time makes looking at or preferably owning his artwork even more interesting.

-As the official Artist in Residence, Charles not only continues to create his own artwork using for the most part an antique 1830 Starwheel Oak Press, but he teaches lithography workshops, leads tours and and is there to help educate people about art printing techniques.
+As the official Artist in Residence, Charles not only continues to create his own artwork using, for the most part, an antique 1830 Starwheel Oak Press, but he teaches lithography workshops, leads tours and is there to help educate people about art printing techniques.